golang/tools/gopls/doc/analyzers.md

 <!-- BEGIN Analyzers: DO NOT MANUALLY EDIT THIS SECTION -->
 ## **appends**

-check for missing values after append
+appends: check for missing values after append

 This checker reports calls to append that pass no values to be appended to the slice.